The state of FireWire audio interfaces support on Linux

 The team has seen a lot of changes over time.
 David Wagner and Pieter Palmers are no longer active.
 A lot of work is currently done by Jonathan Woithe, Adrian Knoth and Arnold Krille, and most recently Philippe Carriere contributed a lot of code to the Focusrite driver.

 Back in 2009-2010, how did it feel to get support from most device vendors?
-Was it like a shifting tectonic plates? :)
+Was it like the shifting of tectonic plates? :)

 Jonathan Woithe: It depended very much on the vendor.
 There was significant cooperation from the likes of Focusrite, Stanton, Echo, ESI, Terratec (now Musonic) and Mackie.
 From what I can tell, these companies quickly recognised the fact that the information we required did not amount to their complete “intellectual property” and were happy to oblige with the programming information.